keboliu/SONiC/extension-to-phsical-entity-mib.md

 	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1042 = STRING: "DOM TX Bias Sensor for Ethernet0/4"
 	SNMPv2-SMI::mib-2.47.1.1.1.1.2.1043 = STRING: "DOM TX Power Sensor for Ethernet0/4"

-## 3. New extension to Entity MIB implementation
+## 3. A new extension to Entity MIB implementation
-This extension aim to implement all the objects in entityPhysical group.
+This extension aims to implement all the objects in the entityPhysical group.

 Also plan to add more physical entities such as thermal sensors, fan, and it's tachometers; PSU, PSU fan, and some sensors contained in PSU.